yeseong9769/CTFd-Docker/README.md

 ## Features
 - CTFd 3.5.0 core functionality
 - Docker plugin for efficient challenge deployment and management
+- Nginx with SSL configuration for secure connections

 ## Usage
 We use the Docker outside Docker (DooD) approach in this setup.
 This method allows the CTFd container to interact with the host's Docker daemon, providing better resource management.